josapete/N215_repo/eventsy_in_class/README.md

 ## This folder is a in class project.

-This is the proffesor file and we will be updating it weekly.
+This is the professor file and we will be updating it weekly.

 I hope this shows something useful.